JabariD/assembly_recursion/README.md

 # MIPS Recursion Project -- Payton Dennis
 ## @02877343 -- Base: 33

 *Note: I understand the directions were listed to use the STACK to store the result which would have been an easier method than I chose.
-But what made sense to me was to STORE my result using **.text** strings.*
+But what made sense to me was to STORE my result using **.data** strings.*
 Besides this change I followed the directions to the best of my ability.

 ####  Basic High-level Idea of Algorithm: